AT-0625/SCOPE/README.md

 ## Features

 - Load, inspect, and update stellar catalogs through an interactive interface
+- Supports both `.csv` / `.fits` table formats for input and output
 - Perform coordinate conversion and observability checks from a chosen Earth location
 - Plan observations using full-night visibility filters based on local time and altitude
 - Generate multiple plot types for catalog structure and observability analysis
 - Modular and menu-driven design with robust input validation
-- Save outputs as `.csv` tables and `.png/.pdf` plots
+- Save outputs as `.csv` or `.fits` tables, and `.png` / `.pdf` plots

 ---